-John Hume (1937-) is a retired politician.
-Born in Derry, he studied French and Modern History at NUI Maynooth and worked as a teacher.
+John Hume was born in Derry, studied French and Modern History at NUI Maynooth and worked as a teacher before becoming a politician.

 He played a major role in the peace process, from the Anglo-Irish Agreement in 1985 to the Good Friday Agreement in 1998.
 He was awarded the Nobel Peace Prize in 1998 and was named 'Ireland’s Greatest' in a public poll by RTÉ in 2010.
 Pope Benedict made him a Knight of St Gregory in 2012.